Tuesday, September 30, 2014

 Her books have been well received by such reviewers as Kirkus Reviews and USA Today’s HEA blog, including a 4.5-star rating from RT Book Reviews.

-hat is your all-time favorite short story and why?
+Let's get to the interview questions: Lina, what is your all-time favorite short story and why?

 In answer to your question, I’d have to say my favorite short story of all time is “The Tell-Tale Heart” by Edgar Allan Poe.
 It’s a wonderful psychological thriller.
 Not an easy task in a short story.
 Poe’s Tell-Tale Heart perfectly portrays the inner workings of a madman in a very short time.

 A number of my summer guests have chosen that book as an all-time favorite!
-W
+What is the most difficult part of writing short fiction?

-hat is the most difficult part of writing short fiction?
+A number of my summer guests have chosen that book as an all-time favorite!
+What is the most difficult part of writing short fiction?

 I guess the most difficult part of writing a short story is keeping it tight and concise.
 While sub-plots and subordinate characters enrich a full-length novel they don’t have enough room in a short story.
 Writing a short story means implementing all of the same plot points necessary in a full-length book: Introduction of characters, location, theme, turning points, big-black moment (also known as dénouement) and resolution.